-- a.
-We will endeavour to ensure that the resulting outputs of business activities do not impact upon natural ecosystems and biodiversity in a negative manner. - b.
+- b.
 We will work closely with our suppliers globally to implement best practices to maintain and improve the biodiversity, safeguard ecosystems and genetic diversity at a regional, relevant, and meaningful level. - c.
-We will kickstart projects to improve biodiversity in the regions in which we operate, with focus on projects related to product and packaging raw materials. - d.
+We will launch projects to improve biodiversity in the regions in which we operate, with focus on projects related to product and packaging raw materials. - d.
 Where we are working on Organic cotton farmer projects, we will work with local partners to ensure their regenerative impact on biodiversity are captured.